FotonTech/join/README.md

 #### Detail
 On pressing any List item, the user should be navigated to a Detail screen where he can see more informations about the selected product.

+Thanks for reading it and don't forget to be a finisher.
+Byee o/